logo

 Aside from adding a magazine extension tube, opening the loading port up on your shotgun is probably the most important modification you make.
 This was a DIY task that warranted much contemplation when I considered the risk of potentially ruining a $1,400 shotgun, but some practice with a less expensive 870 made me a bit more comfortable with the process.

-There are plenty of shops out there that will do this for a nominal fee, but probably the most influential factor in making this modification myself was that it’d be tailored to my exact need and loading style, versus spending money for an end result that still might need to be tweaked.
+There are plenty of shops out there that will do this for a nominal fee, but probably the most influential factor in making this modification myself was that it’d be tailored to my exact need and loading style, versus spending money for a result that still might need to be tweaked.

 Let’s get started, shall we?